Uvacoder/port-greweb/_posts/2016-09-19-relay-scrolling-connections.md

 ```

 This is a **possible implementation** of this problem.
-You might want to add more things based on your need, for instance you could automatically renders a loading spinner, and many needs might vary.
+You might want to add more things based on your needs.
+For instance you could automatically render a loading spinner... or a million other things!
 Please try it, fork it, give feedback :)

 It is also possible to implement it as a High Order Component (HOC): [https://github.com/facebook/relay/issues/1377](https://github.com/facebook/relay/issues/1377).